JulianSamphire/ReformatCode/README.md

       dwNewLong As Integer _
       ) As Integer

-The alias is always added ready so you can change the name of the call before Lib to anything you need ensuring that the correct call is used withing the Alias quotes.
+The alias is always added ready so you can change the name of the call before Lib to anything you need ensuring that the correct call is used within the Alias quotes.
 To complete the process, double click REPLACE_ME and paste in the name of the dll from the bottom of the MSDN page under the section Requirements, DLL.

+**If this is all a bit confusing, just watch this [video](https://youtu.be/-JPjQ4Gn1bM) for a quick rundown of how to do it, once you get the hang of it, it makes working with declares a LOT quicker.**

 You will still need to make sure that you correctly use ByRef before your parameter names.
 See the notes at the top of my [blog](https://blog.samphire.net/2017/01/22/windows-to-xojo-data-type-conversion/) about this.